-If a risk to data comes to fruition and actually occurs then there are a number of different impacts that may consequently negatively affect an organisation.
-Major impacts of data loss are explained below:
+If a risk to data (see 6.2) occurs then there are a number of different impacts that may consequently negatively affect an organisation.

 6.3 - Impacts:

-1. Describe how each of the impacts above could affect a company storing large amounts of personal data.
+1. Describe how each of the impacts above could affect a bank storing large amounts of customer data including financial records.

 2. Research three recent hacking examples.
 For each situation describe the impacts that occurred as a result of data loss.

 Click the icons to read BBC News articles about recent examples of hacks and security breaches.